2003 Pacific typhoon season: Other systems

 On September 5, former Hurricane Jimena crossed the International Date Line into the basin.
 By that time, the circulation was largely exposed from the convection, and the center quickly dissipated.
+Later in September, the monsoon trough spawned a disturbance east of the Philippines that PAGASA classified as Tropical Depression Quiel on September 15.
+The system moved westward but never intensified, dissipating west of Luzon on September 19.
+The broad system also spawned Typhoon Choi-wan.

 On October 5, the JMA monitored a tropical depression southeast of Taiwan that later passed near the island, producing heavy rainfall that peaked at 153 mm in Ilan County.
+On October 6, the JTWC classified Tropical Depression 18W early in the month off the west coast of Luzon.
+With weak steering currents, the system moved slowly southwestward before looping to the northwest.
+On October 10, the depression dissipated just off the coast of southern China.
 On October 16, the JMA briefly classified a tropical depression to the east of the Marianas Islands.
+On October 21, a monsoon trough spawned a tropical depression in the Gulf of Thailand, which moved northwestward and crossed into the Indian Ocean, dropping heavy rainfall in Thailand.

 In mid-November, the JMA briefly tracked a weak tropical depression near Wake Island.
 The agency also briefly tracked a tropical depression off the coast of Vietnam on December 16.
 It finally dissipated on December 17, with the pressure and winds unknown.
+The final system of the year was a tropical depression that originated out of the monsoon trough on December 24 east of the Philippines.
+After initially moving to the west, it turned to the south, and the JTWC estimated the depression intensified into a tropical storm.
+During this time, PAGASA classified it as Tropical Storm Zigzag.
+The system made landfall in northeastern Mindanao and dissipated on December 27, bringing heavy rainfall.